sprsic/videoclub/README.md

 Sample implementation of CRUD operation for some Video rental store and price calculation based on lease duration.

-For this implementation Spring boot will be used because it gives out off the box all that it is needed for creating web application guided by  convection the over configuration with zero xml code with embedded tomcat container and h2 database.
-Purpose of this implementation is to show some basic operation of the rental store price calculation and exposing some REST endpoints.
-Other configurations (like server configuration, logging, transaction configuration, hibernate configuration, connection pool...) are set on default values, and they are not subject of this implementation.
-In order to keep it simple there will be no keeping track of available copies of movie for rent so that in the multithreaded environment accessing shared resource like db will have dirty read and write and need to be handled differently.

 Main components are divided into several packages.<br/>
 **com.sprsic.entity**: contains all orm mappings for the underlying h2 database, and on the application startup the hibernate(JPA) will generate db schema based on the classes in the entity package.<br/>